sQUlearn/squlearn/docs/user_guide/kernel_methods.rst

 Training of quantum kernels
 ---------------------------

-As mentioned above, the definition of quantum kernels (both FQK and PQK) relies quantum feature maps that are represented through parametrized quantum circuits (PQC).
+As mentioned above, the definition of quantum kernels (both FQK and PQK) relies quantum encoding circuits that are represented through parametrized quantum circuits (PQC).
 This results in quantum kernels that contain trainable parameters to optimally adjust to a given learning problem.
 The trainable parameters are obtained from classical optimization loops which attempt to minimize a given loss